 This is the second stage of our research for Notting Hill Genesis to track the impact of the redevelopment of the estate, which is being incrementally demolished and rebuilt.
 The Aylesbury Estate is iconic within Walworth, its slab blocks demarcate a particular geographical area and community which became synonymous with inner-city decay, poverty and crime from the 1980s onwards.
 In 1997 it was the venue for Tony Blair’s first major speech as Prime Minister, announcing his new administration’s approach to deprived neighbourhoods and to welfare reform, and describing Aylesbury residents as among “the poorest people in our country [who] have been forgotten by government.”

-Images: new homes built by L&Q and one of the older "red brick" blocks on the estate
+Images: new homes built by L&Q and one of the older red brick blocks on the estate

-In 2020-21 we heard how strong social relationships, social networks and the work of local agencies have helped people get by in difficult circumstances, but how these were put under strain in the pandemic.
 We were told that residents’ sense of voice and influence is very low, that people often feel powerless and that they have little control over what happens in the area.
-This seems to have been exacerbated by the visible decline of the condition of the older building and a feeling that the council have been unable or unwilling to manage its upkeep.
-The increasing number of residents in temporary accommodation (many with vulnerabilities and difficult life stories) who have been housed on the estate by Southwark often feel they have very little say or feeling of investment in the estate.
+These feelings seem to have been exacerbated by the visible decline of the condition of the estate and a feeling that the council have been unable or unwilling to manage its upkeep.
+Satisfaction with housing is very low.
+The physical condition of the estate, and the lack of community spaces and facilities, is not supportive of residents’ individual and collective wellbeing.
+However, good public transport, schools, health services, Burgess Park and other parks as well as strong and active third sector organisations continue to support everyday life.

-Our first benchmarking research in 2014-15 found a place where, although many were living precarious lives on low incomes, a number of protective factors were supporting residents and helping them cope with difficulties.
-These included some of the same local assets that we found in 2020-21.
+Our first benchmarking research in 2014-15 found a place where a number of protective factors were supporting residents and helping them cope with difficulties, although many were living on very low incomes and navigating complex lives.
 We found social solidarity and tolerance between different groups, and neighbourly and often friendly relationships between people living in close proximity.